MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

     **Key points**

     - After you run `azd provision`, the Azure resources are created under the resource group `rg-<environment_name>`.
-    - The Azure location, subscription, tenant id, web end point are added to `.env` file in the project's `.azure/<environment_name>` directory.
+    - The Azure location, subscription, tenant ID, web endpoint are added to `.env` file in the project's `.azure/<environment_name>` directory.

 ## Update azure.yaml